 The Vanderbilt University Police Department formed a dedicated K-9 Unit in June 2007.
 These valued members of our team play a vital role in keeping our community safe by performing bomb sweeps prior to large functions at the University, such as athletic events and concerts.

-We have two teams consisting of single purpose explosive detector canines.
-Both teams are certified annually with the United States Police Canine Association.
+We have three teams consisting of single purpose explosive detector canines.
+All teams are certified annually with the United States Police Canine Association.
 Initial training is under the supervision of a United States Police Canine certified trainer provided by the Metro Nashville Police K-9 section, with a minimum of fifty days initial training.
 K-9 teams must maintain 16 hours minimum monthly team maintenance training.
 Teams re-certify yearly with the United States Police Canine Association to demonstrate team proficiency as set forth by the USPCA.
 Teams also must pass a yearly U.S. ATF National Odor Recognition Examination to maintain eligibility for USPCA certification.